gaslightgames/UE4_EOS_Plugin/README.md

 The project currently supports SDK **v1.6** and Engine version **4.25.0**.

-Make sure to right click the .uproject, Generate Visual Studio files and compile.
+Make sure to right click the .uproject, Generate Visual Studio files and **compile**.

 If you download and run the sample project, you will need to:
 - Have registered your project on the EOS site (Dev Portal)
-- Retrieved your ProductId, SandboxId and DepolymentId
+- Retrieved your ProductId, SandboxId, DepolymentId, ClientId and Client Secret
-- Add the ProductId, SandboxId and DeploymentId's to the Settings in Project Settings -> UEOS
+- Add the ProductId, SandboxId, DeploymentId, ClientId and Client Secret to **DefaultEngine.ini** (see the appropriate area)

-In the sample, within the Player Controller, there are several input events connected to simple actions.
-- E will attempt to initialise the EOS SDK, passing your parameters.
-- S will attempt to shutdown the EOS SDK.

-(Obviously you will want/need to move this to something more appropriate for your project.)

-Once you have the SDK initialized, then you can use:
-- B will initialize a Metric.
-- N will attempt to Begin a Player Session.
-- M will attempt to End a Player Session.

-The options for Account Login/Logout will **ONLY** work if you configure your Project with Epic Account Services, through the Dashboard.
-Once you have done that, create a Client, get the ClientID and Client Secret, add these to the Project Settings and you're good to go.
-The same goes for running the Developer Authentication Tool.
-Once you have initialized the SDK, you can also use:
-- I will attempt to Login
-- O will attempt to Logout (will only work if a successful Login occurred first)

-The first/initial implementation for support of UserInfo queries is now in.
-You must have your project configured through EAS (in the Dashboard).
-You need to initialize the SDK and Login, so a valid AccountId can be retrieved.
-Once you have initialized and logged in, you can also use:
-- R will attempt to request UserInfo and then populate the DisplayName in the Widget

-The project, blueprint nodes and comments have more direct usage information.
+The project will now auto-initialize (and Shutdown) the SDK on Module startup.

+The current version only has support for logging **IN** to an account.
+You will require a **ClientId** and **Client Secret**.
+AND right now only using the **Dev Tool** (https://dev.epicgames.com/docs/services/en-US/DeveloperAuthenticationTool/index.html) has been tested and logging in (see Log output where "Status: 2" is given).

+The project has now moved over to using an Online Subsystem, so in your own project, you will need to add the appropriate sections and details to your own DefaultEngine.ini.
+See the sample project, EOSBasic, for more implementation details.

 License:
 Provided "as is."
 So feel free to use it in any and all of your own projects.
 Use it as a "jumping off point" to extend, fix and included into anything else you want.